The Old Barn, Porth-y-Parc

 The Monmouthshire region

 South Wales is great castle country.
 Abergavenny's is just a ruin – it was destroyed during the Civil War - but there are impressive remains just down the road at Raglan and Whitecastle, and also at Chepstow, Caerphilly and Cardiff.
-For glorious ecclesiastical architecture, Hereford Cathedral is just over the border in England and houses the fascinating Mappa Mundi; the atmospheric ruins of Llanthony Priory nestle below the Hatterall Ridge in the Vale of Ewyas - stunning viewed from the Offa's Dyke footpath above; and tiny, hidden Patrishow Church is a little gem.
+Hereford is just over the border in England - the cathedral houses the fascinating Mappa Mundi; the atmospheric ruins of Llanthony Priory nestle below the Hatterall Ridge in the Vale of Ewyas - stunning viewed from the Offa's Dyke footpath above; and tiny, hidden Patrishow Church is a little gem.

 Then there are Roman remains at Caerleon near Newport, and St Fagan's Open Air Museum near Cardiff which recreates the lives of ordinary Welsh people through the ages.
 Our more recent industrial past can be relived at the World Heritage site of Blaenavon.
 The journey underground at The Big Pit is a must.